 Founded in 1988, the annual Edinburgh Science Festival is a programme of around 250 educational and interactive activities for the wee ones, and events and talks for adults in over 30 venues across town during the Easter holidays.
 The festival aims to provide a fun introduction to the world of science, technology, engineering and maths (STEM).

 After the Science Festival was cancelled due to the Covid-19 pandemic in 2020, the EISF moved in 2021 from April to June/July and adapted the programme to feature more outdoor events and online components to augment the live Festival experience.
-In 2022, festival organisers hope to return with a full programme.

 Selected EISF coverage